CAS Test Proctoring Center

 How to Submit a Test Proctoring Request

-Please note that while students should submit Testing Requests through Access CAS, the Testing Request will be sent to the course instructor-- who will either approve/decline the request.
-CAS staff members are not able to approve a Testing Request without instructor permission.
+Please note that while students should submit Test Proctoring Requests through Access CAS, the Request will be sent to the course instructor-- who will either approve or decline the request.
+CAS staff members are not able to provide Test Proctoring without the instructor's permission.